 #1 Higher quality of the product

 The main goal of Agile software development is to improve product quality.
 Agile focuses on delivering business value from the beginning.
-Testing and feedback is a part of sprints. .
+Testing and feedback is a part of sprints.
+Regular checkups show whether the application is working in the correct way.
 Development teams are up to date with issues.
 The Product Owner is able to make a quick change if it's needed.
 The agile approach excludes the appearance of unpredictable bugs.

 #2 Higher customer satisfaction

 Agile methods keep customers involved and informed during the project development process.
 As Agile software development delivers quality products that respond to customers' needs, the chance for an app success is much higher.
 Of course, it has a significant impact on clients' satisfaction.
 Agile project management allows delivering MVP pretty fast on the market, and it gives the opportunity to check whether the application responds to industry trends and needs.
 It reduces the cost of potential failure.

 Sprints and daily meetings give Product Owners full control over the projects.
 Continuous delivery, improvement, planning, and feedback are part of Agile software development.
 That's why organizations based on Agile can successfully adapt to changing environments and requirements.
 The costs of making changes at any stage of the software development are lower than in the traditional Waterfall Model.

 Agile software development allows to receive faster Return on Investment (ROI).
 Development teams deliver MVP because they can prioritize the features and allocate resources proportionately.
 We can say that, generally, Agile project management is faster and more productive.
 It's significant for businesses from fast-moving industries, where the product needs to respond to changes quickly.